 Ingredients like Gymnema Leaves, Banaba Leaves, Bitter Melon, Dandelion Leaves, Burdock, Buckwheat, Cinnamon, Stevia, and Nettle help you regulate your blood sugar and insulin levels.

-Just make sure that when you buy supplements for diabetes, you check out their composition and see how they can help you and if they are non-GMO and gluten-free.
+Just make sure that when you buy organic supplements for diabetes, you check out their composition and see how they can help you and if they are non-GMO and gluten-free.